JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/nodejs_debugging/index.md

 - Close the Debugger tool tab window

-- Click the red circle to clear the breakpoint

-- Change the test's label argument from `42` back to `React`
+- Change the test's label argument from `42` back to `"React"` and save

 - Re-open the Run Tool window

 As a note, in this step, the only two files that changed were `App.tsx` and `App.test.tsx`.